Convert Megajoule to Electron-volt (MJ to eV)

 - Select the Megajoule Value: Start by determining the megajoule (MJ) value you want to convert into electron-volt (eV).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert megajoule to electron-volt, multiply the selected MJ value by 6.241509e+24.
-This factor is essential for accurately converting from a larger unit (MJ) to a much smaller unit (eV).
+- Multiply by the Conversion Factor: To calculate megajoule to equivalent electron-volt amount, multiply the selected MJ value by 6.241509e+24.

 - Illustration of Multiplication: